amarine7/pilotes-app/README.md

 - Tests are included

 Technical TODOs:
+- API documentation (Swagger): add ApiInfo, solve problem with ErrorResponse.
 - add at least one operation public and not secured.
 - for admnistrative users, grant infinite JWT validity.
 - add treating exceptions and logging the event in filters.
 - add global exception handling.
 - separate user creation (through a User dto and via POST req) from user registration (User entity)
 - enforce password validation at API user creation level
-- API documentation (Swagger)
 - add Docker Compose for local development
 - test coverage 80% or above
 - add separate configuration for deployment on AWS (connection to RDS instead of a local MySQL, etc.)